Sánchez pitches Nationals past Marlins 9-3

 Nationals general manager Mike Rizzo called it “a repetition injury,” adding: “You can only surmise that it’s from throwing breaking pitches and changeups throughout his lifetime and career, and I think it’s taken its toll on him in that regard.”

-Rizzo said the team is confident it will not be a long-term issue for the right-hander, who signed a seven-year, $245 million contract with Washington in the offseason.
+Rizzo said the team is confident it will not be a long-term issue for the right-hander, who signed a seven-year, $245 million contract in the offseason.

-“We think that once he gets the surgery, he’ll be back ready to go when spring training 2021 starts, and he should be good moving forward,” Rizzo said.
+With Washington still trying to find its winning ways from 2019, Sánchez feels the Nationals can still come together without one of their stars in Strasburg.

+“I know that ‘Stras’ is out and it’s a big loss for the team,” Sánchez said.
+“He’s a really big piece on the mound for us.
+At the end we need to find someone to do that.
+It’s not going to be the same for sure but we need to continue to pitch and work with what we got.”

 TRAINER’S ROOM

 Marlins: Dickerson left in the fifth after jumping through a gap in the netting on the third-base line and landing in the stands after attempting to catch a Juan Soto foul ball.
-He was holding his left arm as he walked back into the dugout.
-Sierra entered the game in center, with Lewis Brinson shifting to Dickerson’s spot in left.
+He was holding his left arm as he walked back into the dugout but afterwards said he felt he would be available on Monday.
+Corey Dickerson: “I found the one little hole in the net. … Luckily I dodged a bullet right there.”

 Nationals: Rizzo said LHP Sean Doolittle (right knee) is “making strides” at the team’s alternate training site.
 “He’s working on mechanics and arm strength and those type of things.
 He’s working extremely hard,” Rizzo said.
 “He’s as frustrated as we are about getting himself back.
 But I have all the confidence in the world he’s going to help us this year — and he is in the same mindset.”